 One SCCM Preview version is valid only for 90 days or 3 months.
 This version should NOT be installed in the production environment.
 The SCCM preview version supports maximum TEN(10) clients.

 In my experience, if you are not close to preview releases for a couple of months, you miss many new features in SCCM.
 And you don’t have any clue about which feature other admins are talking about.

 How to Find out if the SCCM version is Expired?

 You can confirm whether the version is expired from SCCM console itself.
 The SCCM console heading bar shows that your SCCM is EXPIRED.

 SCCM executive service gets automatically stopped if your SCCM is expired.

 How to Fix Expired Version of SCCM?

 There is no solution to fix the expired version of SCCM.
 I recommend creating a new virtual server and building a new SCCM preview environment.

 Download the latest SCCM Preview baseline version 1810.2 from the Microsoft evaluation center.

 In the below video tutorial I tried to uninstall the SCCM is expired version and installed the new version.
 You can try that as well, but I can’t guarantee this will work for you.

-Video Tutorial SCCM Preview Expired – Now what?
+Video Tutorial SCCM is Expired – Now what?